 These are the minimum requirements and cover the needs of about 90% of our customers.
 However, since no two organizations are the same, you might need different or additional technology.

 For example, some customers require a third access point or have a second location and need another firewall.
 We’ll write this variation into your contract, and your final monthly rate may increase to reflect the additional hardware.

 Implementing hardware requirements

-Hardware isn’t the only thing you should consider when switching or onboarding with an MSP.
-Check out our free onboarding checklist to guide you through the onboarding process.
+As I said earlier, hardware isn’t the only component you evaluate as you consider switching or onboarding a new MSP.
+For more information, you can check out this free onboarding checklist to guide you through the onboarding process.